excellarateinc/voyage-api-dotnet/readme_docs/STANDARDS-CSHARP.md

        }
        ```

-#### Implicit Types
+### Implicit Types

+#### Use 'var' when the type of the variable is obvious
-* Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.
+Use implicit typing for local variables when the type of the variable is obvious from the right side of the assignment, or when the precise type is not important.

        ```
        // When the type of a variable is clear from the context, use var